 Activities include voter awareness campaigns, distribution of EPICs (Elector Photo Identity Cards) to new voters, and events to educate people about the electoral process.

-The 2025 theme is “Nothing like voting, I vote for sure”, emphasizing the importance of voting for every citizen.
+The 2026 theme is “My India, My Vote”, emphasizing the importance of voting for every citizen.